WWU-IETC-R-Collab/CEDENSURF-Mod/CEDENSURF_Merge.md

 # Merge SURF and CEDEN

-Now that each dataset has been independently inspected for duplication *within* each dataset, they can be merged and searched for duplication *between* the datasets.
+Now that each dataset has been independently inspected for duplication *within* the dataset, they can be merged and searched for duplication *between* the datasets.

 ```r